 Omission

 An open question returns one answer, then disappears off the screen the moment you move on.
 What the model surfaced — and what it left out — leaves no trace.
-No one is capturing this.
-Imbas does.
+Imbas records it.

 What the model knows.